Why and How to Invest in Startups

 Venture capital fund of funds (FoF)

-A fund of funds is an investment vehicle where one investment goes into multiple VC funds (described above).
+A fund of funds is an investment vehicle where one investment goes into multiple PE or VC funds (described above).
 A typical FoF selects between 5 to 10 underlying funds.
-So while one VC fund spreads your investment across 10-30 companies, a fund of funds spreads it across more than a hundred companies.
+So, while one fund spreads your investment across 10-30 companies, a fund of funds spreads it across more than a hundred companies.

 Advantages of Fund of Funds